Grant179/Citizen-Scientist-Water-Management-Project/README.md

 * Move your sensor up and down your table and see variation in the distance on your serial Monitor.

+### Experiment with water (Find the level of water in the container)
+* Adjust or hold your Ultrasonic Sensor at any position looking down on your desk.
+* Find the Container and fill it with water, see the output in cm's on your serial monitor.
+* Note down the stable reading in your worksheet.
+* Throw half of the water and test it again, make sure Ultrasonic sensor hasn't moved since last test.
+* Note down thw stable reading in your worksheet.
+* Compare both reading and find the difference between them.
+* The difference between them is the water loss in cm.

 ## Quick start with Waterproof Digital Temperature Sensor
 * Plug Digital Temperature Sensor to your Seeeduino board following this tutorial : [Understanding Temperature Sensor](https://wiki.dfrobot.com/Waterproof_DS18B20_Digital_Temperature_Sensor__SKU_DFR0198_)